technomancy/leiningen/README.md

   Alternatively you can install into your local repository in ~/.m2 with Maven for Java libs or "lein install" for Clojure libs.

+**Q:** Is it possible to exclude indirect dependencies?
+**A:** Yes.
+Some libraries, such as log4j, depend on projects that are not included in public repositories and unnecessary for basic functionality.
+Projects listed as :dependencies may exclude any of their dependencies by using the :exclusions key, as demonstrated here:
+    [log4j "1.2.15" :exclusions [javax.mail/mail
+                                 javax.jms/jms
+                                 com.sun.jdmk/jmxtools
+                                 com.sun.jmx/jmxri]]

 **Q:** How should I pick my version numbers?
 **A:** Use [semantic versioning](http://semver.org).